-This wartime signal box split the section between Dalnaspidal and Dalanraoch Signal Box [2nd] (the Dalanraoch box was relocated east to, when combined with Edendon, increase line capacity for additional wartime traffic).
-It was a traditionally styled signal box and was located on the south side of the line with the River Garry behind and below it.
+This wartime signal box split the section between Dalnaspidal and Dalanraoch Signal Box [2nd].
+Dalanraoch box was relocated to Edendon and a new 'Dalanraoch' box provided further east.
+The relocated Dalanraoch combined with Edendon increased line capacity for additional wartime traffic.
+The box placed at Edendon was a traditionally styled signal box and was located on the south side of the line with the River Garry behind and below it.

 Near the site of the box the line, just to the east, crosses from the north bank of the River Garry to the south bank.